isomerpages/moe-peihwasec/pages/20th Anniversary.md

 <li style="font-size:14.5px; line-height:1.5; font-family:sans-serif;"><strong style="font-family:sans-serif;font-size:14.5px;">Sports Day</strong> saw the school community singing and dancing along to the Anniversary Song — a lively expression of unity, joy, and shared identity.</li>

 <li style="font-size:14.5px; line-height:1.5; font-family:sans-serif;">The <strong style="font-family:sans-serif;font-size:14.5px;">National Day Celebration</strong> featured the re-launch of the <strong style="font-family:sans-serif;font-size:14.5px;">Phoenix</strong>, reaffirming its role as the signature emblem of our 20th anniversary.
 The event also included interactive booths at the <strong style="font-family:sans-serif;font-size:14.5px;">Heritage Hut</strong>, where students explored the school’s rich history through fun and educational activities — such as discovering who sang the first school song — deepening their appreciation of our heritage in an engaging, student-centric way.</li>
 </ul>

+<h6 style="color:#0B6623;font-family:sans-serif;font-weight:bold;margin-top:30px;"><i><strong style="font-family:sans-serif;font-size:17px;color:#0B6623;">Impact and Outcomes</strong></i></h6>

+<p style="font-size:14.5px; line-height:2 ;margin-top:0px; font-family:sans-serif;" class="description">The 20th Anniversary celebrations united a large gathering of former and current staff, students, Parent Support Group members, and alumni spanning back to our founding year.
+Many participants, both past and present, actively contributed to the events, exemplifying the values of responsibility, teamwork, and leadership.
+Feedback from the community highlighted a profound sense of pride, connection, and renewed purpose inspired by the celebrations.</p>

+<h6 style="color:#0B6623;font-family:sans-serif;font-weight:bold;margin-top:30px;"><i><strong style="font-family:sans-serif;font-size:17px;color:#0B6623;">Future Plans</strong></i></h6>

+<p style="font-size:14.5px; line-height:2 ;margin-top:0px; font-family:sans-serif;" class="description">As we look to the future, we remain committed to nurturing confident learners and compassionate leaders.
+The spirit of our 20th Anniversary will continue to guide our journey forward — inspiring us to build on our strengths, deepen our sense of community, and stay true to the values that have shaped us over the years.</p>